vlstill/presentations/tedi/pres.md

 . . .

-- explore heuristically-directed exploration to increase efficiency of analysis
+- explore heuristically-directed exploration to increase efficiency
   - tighter integration with the analysis tool

 . . .